leesugil/risc-v-os/README.md

 where the `_write_uart` section is declared to be
 ```
 _write_uart:
-    li t1, 0x61 # in variable t1, store 0x61 which is `a` in ASCII
+    li t1, 0x41 # in variable t1, store 0x41 which is `A` in ASCII
     li t2, 0x10000000   # in variable t2, store the UART address used in
     QEMU emulation
     sb t1, (t2) # store the value in t1 to the memory address t2.
 ```
+This is the minimum viable product to get something out of our bootloader.